jamoowen/stock-analysis/README.md

        The file shows the value of the Investment at the latest period and the change in share prices
     3) results.txt -> This text file contains the answers to the questions

-**there is also a .ipynb notebook with the same code, which I used for testing
+**there two .ipynb notebook with the same code, which I used for testing (can be ignored)

 -------------- Questions
 1. Create a free account with Polygon https://polygon.io/docs/stocks/getting-started, Polygon provides financial market data.